 Since early 2016, I have built and continue to develop a portfolio of activities, with organisations and people that I can relate to.
 I’m at my happiest when I’m making an intervention that has a lasting impact in quite short bursts of my input, whether as a non-executive on a board, doing a piece of very high impact advisory (such as a quick review which makes recommendations that improve the performance of an organisation for years to come), or as a coach, helping lift an individual’s performance in ways that benefit them and those who work with them and receive the fruit of their labours, for the future.
 So the underpinning theme of the portfolio is to achieve high leverage of my experience to date, to help people and organisations who do things that I care about.

-I tend to be drawn to organisations who are improving public services, helping people at a point of vulnerability, civic entrepreneurs, those addressing environmental concerns, and those who see the transformative power of education, art and science for raising the quality of human life.
+I tend to be drawn to organisations who are improving public services, helping people at a point of vulnerability, civic entrepreneurs, those addressing environmental concerns or social justice, and those who see the transformative power of education, art and science for raising the quality of human life.
 I don’t mind if the people doing those things are accountable to shareholders, their own staff, or some other group – so long as they are focused on the service user.
 I do like it when they are not too far away from accountability to elected people, because that’s usually a sign that it’s important, and meaningful.

 I am fascinated by the fact that people come together in order to do things, how they organise in order to do so, and how the emergent complexity is managed.
 I am especially interested in how this plays out in the particularly complex stakeholder environment of the public sector.
 The place where these issues are most pronounced is usually when organisations come together in cross-boundary or cross-sector working.